The-GTN/the-gtn.github.io/_teaching/2021-highschool-teaching-1.md

 location: "Tourcoing, France"
 ---

-Highschool Internship : teaching begigging programmers and making informatic room
+Programming for beginners and making informatic room
-===
+---

 I was giving courses to 2nd and 3rd highschool pupils in computer science, from python programming to network understanding.
 Pupils had projects to do.
 I managed to organize a informatic room with files server (LDAP connections and NFS system).